 A screenshot from the Vismedia digital destination.

 The difference is the dimension

 Think about the blog that you’re reading right now.
 This is a 2D space with two directions you can travel: up and down.

 Digital destinations let you break the rules by travelling in any direction.
-Virtual spaces take all the best interactive features of flat websites – interactive buttons, embeddable videos, clickable buttons, etc. – then place them strategically into a 3D and 360° environment.
+Virtual spaces take all the best interactive features of flat websites – dynamic content, embeddable videos, clickable buttons, etc. – then place them strategically into a 3D and 360° environment.

 While competitors are still working out their next move, there’s a competitive advantage for early innovators.